Back to guides

 1️⃣ What’s the exact problem you’re trying to solve?

 “We need a better way to track leads.”
+“Our team keeps missing deadlines.”
+“We want to automate repetitive tasks.”

 Keep it simple.
 No fancy jargon.
 Just explain your pain point like you would to a friend.